 Make the switch for a month to only pay with cash.

-What most people don’t realize is there is an emotional connection with money.
+Most people don’t realize there is an emotional connection with money.

-With a credit card, you don’t experience this as there is no emotional connection with it.
+You don’t experience this with a credit card as there is no emotional connection with it.

-The result is you will think more about spending cash and will end up spending less money.
+You will think more about spending cash and will end up paying less.

-You may want something, but the idea of having to go to the ATM to get cash first might be enough of a chore to get you to reconsider.
+You may want something, but going to the ATM to get cash might be a big enough chore to make you reconsider.

-For this one, you will save 1 quarter on the first day of the month, then 2 quarters on the second day, and 3 quarters on the third day.
+For this one, you will save one quarter on the first day of the month, then two quarters on the second day, and three quarters on the third day.